mdaemon-technologies/rsa-message/README.md

 - Returns: Decrypted message
 - Throws: Error if no master key is set or signature verification fails

+### `decryptWithMasterAESKeyUnsafe(encryptedData: IRSAEncryptedMessage, sender: string): Promise<IDecryptionResult>`
+Decrypts a message using the master AES key without throwing on signature verification failure.
+- `encryptedData`: The encrypted message object (should not include encryptedAESKey)
+- `sender`: The user ID who sent the message (for signature verification)
+- Returns: Object with `{ message: string, verified: boolean }`
+- Throws: Error if no master key is set or decryption fails (but not signature verification)

 ### Enhanced `encryptMessage(message: string, userId: string, useMasterKey?: boolean): Promise<IRSAEncryptedMessage>`
 The standard encrypt method now supports an optional parameter to use the master AES key.
 - `message`: The message to encrypt